 We intend to improve road safety for all road users at the junction of Allitsen Road and Townshend Road by constructing a raised table through the junction and a traffic island around the bend, which will reduce vehicles’ speeds and assist vulnerable road users.
 We will also relocate a central traffic island on Allitsen Road further east, which is currently being overrun by larger vehicles.

 As part of these proposals we also intend to construct a raised table at the junction of Allitsen Road and Avenue Road to help cyclists and pedestrians.
-This proposal will be coordinated with aspirations for Cycle Superhighway 11, which is planned along Avenue Road and subject to future consultation due to start in early February 2016.
+This proposal will be coordinated with aspirations for Cycle Superhighway 11, which is planned along Avenue Road and subject to future consultation.